Fast-64/fast64/README.md

 The geolayout inspector can be found in the properties editor under the bone tab in Pose Mode.
 The RDP default settings can be found in the properties editor under the world tab.

+### C Exporting
+When exporting data to C, a folder will be created (if it does not yet exist) and will be named after the object/armature it is based off of.
+The C files will be saved within this new folder.
+Any previous C files of the same name will be overwritten.

 ### ROM File Settings
 When importing from a ROM, the plugin will import from the ROM at filepath 'Import ROM', When exporting to a ROM, the plugin will make a copy of the file at 'Export ROM', modify it, and save the file to 'Output ROM'.
 The ROM must be expanded.